UPDATE: VDOT reporting multiple road issues including downed trees and power lines in Richmond area

 These were among numerous lane and road closures reported southwest of Richmond and the Tri-Cities area, particularly near South Hill and Lawrenceville.

-Other incident on the interstates included crashes on I-64 in Goochland County and New Kent County, as well as crashes on I-95 in Colonial Heights and Prince George County.
+Other incidents on the interstates included crashes on I-64 in Goochland County, Henrico County and New Kent County, as well as crashes on I-95 in Colonial Heights, Chesterfield County and Prince George County.

 Here are recent Richmond-area reports from VDOT: